 Figure 1: Velocity (left) and temperature (right) distribution during pressing a glass cup

 The pressing of glass is limited by two major effects.
-If the pressing time is large, the cold mold or cold plunger can freeze the flow or generate chill ripples at the glass surface.
-On the other side, if the pressing time is small, the plunger velocity is very high.
+If the pressing time is long, the cold mold or cold plunger can freeze the flow or generate chill ripples at the glass surface.
+On the other side, if the pressing time is short, the plunger velocity is very high.
 In that case the glass could tear apart.

 Our CFD software is able to predict such effects and helps designers to find the right geometry for their molds and plungers.
 Beside the normal flow with Newton's viscous law NOGRID points is also able to run the computation with non-Newtonian materials (also viscoelastic material behavior is included).